danielhaim1/TitleCaser/README.md

 console.log(actualOutput);
 ```

-This code demonstrates how to use the TitleCaser class to convert a string to title case with AP style formatting, including a possessive noun and a colon.
+The example below demonstrates how to use the TitleCaser class to convert a string to title case with AP style formatting, including a possessive noun and a colon.

 ```js
 // Instantiate a new TitleCaser object with AP style formatting